List of Preacher characters: Arseface

 Arseface, now broke and widely loathed, travels the country once again.
 His travels eventually lead him to the town of Salvation, Texas, where he encounters people bullying Lorie Bobbs.
 He drives off her tormentors, and the two fall in love due to Lorie's visual disorder causing her to see Arseface as incredibly handsome.
 When Lorie asks why he would have any interest in her, he remarks 'beggars can't be choosers.'
 The two stay in Salvation, and Arseface lands a job shoveling manure.
 He also befriends Custer's one-armed mother, who has a maternal interest in Lorie.

 In the AMC Preacher television series, Arseface is portrayed by Ian Colletti.
 In the show, his full name is revealed as Eugene Edward Root and his backstory is heavily altered.
 Eugene had a good relationship with his parents and lived a fairly normal life until his disfigurement.
 A flashback in Season 2 reveals that Eugene had tried to talk a girl out of committing suicide with a shotgun after she caught her boyfriend cheating on her.
 He nearly succeeded until he accidentally kissed her during a tender moment.
 When she realized that Eugene had feelings for her, she simply said "ew" and killed herself anyway.
-Mortified, Eugene tried to kill himself with the same shotgun, but it didn't go off right away.
+Mortified, Eugene tried to kill himself with the same shotgun, but it did not go off right away.
 He looked down at the barrel to see what the problem was and the round fired into his mouth, horribly disfiguring his face.
 Afterwards, the townsfolk made him and his family outcasts, believing he had intentionally caused the girl's death before trying to kill himself.
 Eugene's father lost most of the people's respect and his mother was so traumatized by the events that she went into a catatonic state.
 After Jesse discovered his powers, he forced the girl's family to forgive Eugene and he became accepted by society again.
-However, feeling that he doesn't deserve forgiveness for what happened, Eugene confronted Jesse and demanded he take it back.
+However, feeling that he does not deserve forgiveness for what happened, Eugene confronted Jesse and demanded he take it back.
 Losing his patience, Jesse shouted "go to hell, Eugene", accidentally sending Eugene to Hell.
 He is imprisoned by demons along with other sinners, where he meets Adolf Hitler.
 They eventually both escape Hell and make it back to Earth.
 After learning that Annville was destroyed and his parents died with it, Eugene was eventually captured by the Saint of Killers and reluctantly helped him in his hunt for Jesse.
 When he confronted Jesse, he shot the preacher in the back after he was dissatisfied with Jesse's heartfelt apology for everything that happened.
 Eugene was then arrested by the police, but was eventually released and began a new career as a street singer.